cosmos/gaia/docs/resources/gaiacli.md

+---
+order: 1
+---

 # Gaia Client

 ## Gaia CLI

 `gaiacli` is the tool that enables you to interact with the node that runs on the Cosmos Hub network, whether you run it yourself or not.
 Let us set it up properly.
-In order to install it, follow the [installation procedure](./installation.md).
+In order to install it, follow the [installation procedure](../gaia-tutorials/installation.md).

 ### Setting up gaiacli